Domestic Dreamboat

 Ingredients:

-• whole wheat flour (or can use more all purpose flour)
+• Whole wheat flour (or you can use more all-purpose flour, if desired)

 • unsweetened cocoa powder

-• cream cheese or goat cheese or a mixture
+• Cream cheese or goat cheese or a mixture of the two

 A slice of chocolate zucchini cake on a white plate